Bird migration perils: Hunting

 The passing of Migratory Bird Treaty (US, 1916) and Migratory Birds Convention Act (Canada, 1917) made it illegal to kill or capture migratory birds.
-Even though migratory bird acts were passed at the beginning of the 19th century, many countries still have no laws or programs to protect migratory birds.
+Even though migratory bird acts were passed in the early 20th century, many countries still have no laws or programs to protect migratory birds.
 International bird trade is a multibillion-dollar industry and hundreds of exotic birds are captured and then sold all over the world.

 Malta, an archipelago of small islands along the Mediterranean, is a very important migration flyway for birds.
 Throughout the years, hunters killed hundreds of millions of birds each year as they migrate over the island of Malta.
 To protect resident and migratory birds, BirdLife international had been organizing special raptors camps since the late 1990s.
 Even though hunting is a part of Maltese people's culture, the interference from birdwatchers all over the world has led to decreased killings of birds.